You can quickly insert a shape from the iWork shapes library into your document.

 To add text inside a shape, double-tap (on iPhone or iPad) or double click (on Mac) the shape, then enter the text.

 You can also place objects, such as shapes, images, videos, text boxes and equations, inside a shape, so they're nested.
 If you type inside the outer (parent) shape, the inner nested object moves with the text as you edit it:

-- On Mac, add the new object to your document.
-Control click the new object, then choose Cut.
-Control click the shape in which you want to nest the new object and then choose Paste.
+- On your Mac, add the new object to your document.
+Control-click the new object, then choose Cut.
+Control-click the shape in which you want to nest the new object and then choose Paste.

 Add a shape to your shapes library

 You can add customised shapes to your shapes library.
 After you have saved a custom shape, the shape’s path, flip and rotation properties will be saved; size, colour, opacity and other properties aren’t.